Boat trips and fjord cruises

 Other beautiful fjord trips are available at the most picturesque fjords, such as the Fjærlandsfjord, the Lusterfjord and the Finnafjord.

 Most boat services run from 1 May until 30 September, and some services run throughout the year.
 There are boats for hire many places, and several charter boat services are available.
-Fjord safaris with rib boats are also a great way to experience the fjords.
+Fjord safaris with RIBs are also a great way to experience the fjords.

 Walkers can make use of the extensive network of well-marked trails and mountain cabins run by the Norwegian Trekking Association (DNT), and there are many guided walks to choose from if you want to get to the most remote and amazing places.
 Hiking maps and descriptions are available at the local tourist offices.